Biranavan-Sritharan/PyGame-Projects/README.md

 The pre-requiste of Bouncing ball, after I completed that project, I immedieatly moved to try and do this project.
 I managed to do this in one day but I did use my code from the previous project to speed up the setting up the ball mechanics but there are some notable changes made to said ball.

 ## OOP Platfomer
 Refreshed myself with OOP with this platformer game which I got a lot of help from the tutorial by Coding with Russ.
-I plan on making a bigger and more comprehensive platformer now.
+I plan on making a bigger and more comprehensive platformer now...